Share

 FAQs

-Are there any alternatives to sprintf in PHP?
+Are there any alternatives in PHP sprintf?

 How efficient is sprintf in terms of performance?